GilesDMiddleton/VDProjDiff/README.md

 # Plans to improve?
 I'd like to create a VS2015+ extension that integrates with TFS so you can compare between TFS and local workspace versions.
 Maybe even produce a better summary by component, textualizing the folder GUIDs, and detect if an exclusion is married with an inclusion elsewhere - helping you save time hunting for false-positives.
+I'd also like to use a proper BNF grammar/parser for the file.
+But in reality - due to the madness of auto-detection of dependencies, the only truly useful tool is the MSI Diff tool mentioned above.
+As you never know what the build machine will do during compilation.

 # Follow me
 I'm on twitter [@GilesDMiddleton](https://twitter.com/GilesDMiddleton)